 - Infrastructure and Heavy Construction.

 Here are the best jobs within the construction industry.
-The various jobs in the construction field for civil and other engineers.
+The various positions in the construction field for civil and other engineers.

-Learn more about the construction job roles and responsibilities, the jobs in the construction industry list, profiles in construction, construction industry profile, job in a construction company, Job post in a construction company and also, the various profiles under construction sector.
+Learn more about the construction job roles and responsibilities, the jobs in the construction industry list, construction industry profiles, jobs in a construction company, Job posts in a construction company, and the various profiles under the construction sector.

-As per our study, we found following are the best in-demand jobs in construction industry;
+As per our study, we found the following are the best in-demand jobs in the construction industry;

-An architect is someone who plans, designs, and oversees the construction of buildings.
-To practice, architecture means to provide services in connection with the design and construction of buildings and the space within the site surrounding the buildings, that have as their principal purpose human occupancy or use.
+An architect plans, designs, and oversees the construction of buildings.
+To practice architecture means providing services in connection with the design and construction of buildings and the space within site surrounding the buildings that have human occupancy or use as their principal purpose.

 Etymologically, architect derives from the Latin architects, which derives from the Greek (arkhi-, chief + tekton, builder), i.e., chief builder.